ajarara/circe-actions/README.md

 Of course, there is another way to handle other non-callback use cases, see [non-callback-style registration](#non-callback-style-registration)

 ## circe-actions-panic
-In the case that something is tripping the debugger 3 times a second, you'll probably want this.
+In the case that something is tripping the debugger 3 times a second, you'll probably want to call this.
 It iterates through the alist holding all the registered functions and removes them from the handler table (and the alist).
 This function is also called when you call M-x disable-circe-actions.

 # Utility functions
 Circe-actions takes the liberty of defining loads of helpful closures, to help you save every follicle in these trying times.